ERIK BOYER

 ERIK BOYER DIRECTOR OF FIELD OPERATIONS

-As Director of Field Operations, Erik is responsible for public access, maintenance, and monitoring of Wildlands Trust fee properties and conservation restrictions.
-He joined us from the town of Dennis’ Department of Natural Resources, where he worked as a natural resource officer.
+As Director of Stewardship, Erik works as a senior-level manager responsible for advancing the biological health of our conservation lands, building relationships with municipalities, and overseeing the Stewardship Department.
+He joined us in 2015 from the town of Dennis’ Department of Natural Resources, where he worked as a natural resource officer.
 Before that, he was a program supervisor and member of the AmeriCorps Cape Cod Program.
 Erik earned his bachelor's degree in biology from Gordon College.